lavish-gambhir/article-service/README.md

 # article-service
-Used to retrieve latest articles.
+A gRPC service that retrieves the latest articles.